arthurpi/dotfiles/README.md

 dotfiles
 ========

 Various configuration files.
-If you are using vim on windows, you need to rename vimfiles to .vim.
+If you are using vim on windows, you need to rename .vim to vimfiles.